International Teachers

 3. Reflect and compare to cultural traditions at home

 Celebrating holidays can often create feelings of longing and nostalgia for one’s own culture and the family left behind at home.
 Give a loved one a call or video chat with them to catch up and reminisce on holidays you’ve spent together.
 Talk about your plans for celebrating the Fourth of July, or what you plan to do instead!
 Here in the U.S., sharing stories with new friends about your memories of major holidays in your home country is a good way to start a dialogue about how holidays can be imbued with underlying cultural values that are deeply rooted in one’s national identity.
-As you join in for celebrations of Independence Day this Fourth of July, reflect on how you’ve seen Americans express a commitment to values like freedom and equality, and soak in the experience.
+As you join in for celebrations of Independence Day this Fourth of July, reflect on how you’ve seen Americans express a commitment to values like freedom, and soak in the experience.
 You never know what you might learn about your own cultural values in the process.

 Paula Rock